dmohl/fogjs/README.md

 **Table Storage**

-Table Storage has features simpler to those already described for Blob Storage.
+Table Storage has features similer to those already described for Blob Storage.
 The simple syntax looks like this:

     var fog = require("../src/fogTableStorage.js");